 About

-I believe in challenging the usual pedagogic paradigm to create new and innovative ways and places of teaching and learning.
-In doing so, our education system becomes more relevant, effective and engaging – to both educators and students.
+My passion is to challenge the traditional pedagogical paradigm to create new and innovative ways of teaching and learning.
+My goal is to create an education system that is more effective and engaging to both educators and students.

 My first experience as an educator was at 16, through the youth movement in which I was a counselor and volunteer, and at which I worked for several years in various educational and leadership positions.